-ELIGIBLE APPLICANTS: Developers building affordable multi-family projects (10 units or greater), or substantially rehabilitating multi-family projects (10 units or greater) that withstood major to severe damage in the declared counties.

-ELIGIBILITY CRITERIA: Developers will respond to an RFP released by the West Virginia Development Office.
-Properties must have at least 10 units to be considered for funding.
+ELIGIBLE APPLICANTS/CRITERIA: Developers building new affordable multi-family projects) (of 5 units or more), or substantially rehabilitating multi-family projects (5 units or greater) that withstood damage in the declared counties.
+Developers will respond to a Request for Proposal (RFP) released by the West Virginia Housing Development Fund and/or West Virginia Development Office.
+Properties must be Multifamily with five units or more to be considered for funding.
 There is no maximum project size.
 Mixed-use projects are not eligible.
 Eligible property types range from single structures to large complexes.
-For rehabilitation of an existing multifamily property, the property must have been owned by the applicant entity at the time of the flood and sustained damage from the flood.
-For new construction projects, the applicant entity must currently own the property and it must be situated outside the floodplain.